alvarobartt/investpy/README.md

 <h2 align="center">Financial Data Extraction from Investing.com with Python</h2>

-investpy is a Python package to retrieve data from [Investing](https://www.investing.com/), which provides data retrieval from up to **39952 stocks, 82221 funds, 11403 etfs, 2029 currency crosses, 7797 indices, 688 bonds, 66 commodities, 250 certificates and 2812 cryptocurrencies**. investpy allows you to download historical data from all the financial products indexed in Investing.com.
-All the data that can be retrieved includes data from all over the world, from countries such as: **United States, France, India, Spain, Russia or Germany, amongst many others**.
-Therefore, investpy is intended to wrap up all the available data from Investing.com, so that it can be easily retrieved with Python for its further usage and/or analysis.
+investpy is a Python package to retrieve data from [Investing.com](https://www.investing.com/), which provides data retrieval from up to **39952 stocks, 82221 funds, 11403 etfs, 2029 currency crosses, 7797 indices, 688 bonds, 66 commodities, 250 certificates and 2812 cryptocurrencies**. investpy allows the user to download both recent and historical data from all the financial products indexed at Investing.com.
+It includes data from all over the world, from countries such as: **United States, France, India, Spain, Russia or Germany, amongst many others**.
+Therefore, investpy is intended to wrap up all the available data at Investing.com, so that it can be easily retrieved with Python for its further usage and/or analysis.

 investpy seeks to be one of the most complete Python packages when it comes to financial data extraction